khayore/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-A function that checks for uppercase character
+Afunction that multiplies two integers